-Update 2017: *Promise is thriving in her new foster home, Jubilee Home.
-While the foster family mentioned at the bottom of this post had to transition out of the home at the end of their volunteer period, the girls continue to receive love and care from caregivers.
-They can learn vocations and other life skills. *Promise loves to dance by spinning in circles and clapping.
+*Promise is thriving in her new foster home, Jubilee Home.
+While the foster family mentioned at the bottom of this post had to transition out of the home at the end of their volunteer period, the girls continue to receive love and care.
+They learn vocational skills and other life skills. *Promise loves to dance by spinning in circles and clapping.
 She also loves to ‘sing’, by making lots of creative noises.
 She is happy as can be.

 I see you.
 And you are beautiful.
 So beautiful.
 I hope you know that you are beautiful, and loved.
 So, so much.
 You are so amazing, and we are all so proud of how far you have come.
 I am so glad you have stability of health now that you did not have just a few short years ago.
 You really are a miracle.